-There is a tendency nowadays of doing HTML prototypes for client presentation or to test projects.
-This is a more realistic approach to paper, but it’s very much more time consuming.
-Justinmind is a tool made to join together the functionality of a HTML wireframe with the ease to use of diagram tools such as Visio and Omnigrafle.
+Nowadays, there is a tendency to create HTML prototypes for client presentation or project testing.
+This is a more realistic approach to paper, but it’s much more time consuming.
+Justinmind is a tool created to join together the functionality of a HTML wireframe with the ease to use of diagram tools such as Visio and Omnigraffle.

-There is not a conflict between HTML wireframes x paper.
-Both have problems: not everyone has HTML knowledge, it’s time consuming and people tend to spend more time checking for HTML mistakes than for thinking about the final product.
-Paper is not the real thing.
-Cannot simulate very important situations, and don’t work in several tests.
+There is no conflict between HTML wireframes and paper ones.
+Both have their advantages, but both have problems too.
+Not everyone has HTML knowledge, it’s time consuming and people tend to spend more time checking for HTML mistakes than thinking about the final product.
+Paper is not the real thing, it can’t simulate advanced interactions, and won’t be of use for several types of tests.

-- An added value to the client, who’ll see something very much alike the final project, with interactions and maybe a mockup of the final layout.
+- An added value for the client, who’ll see something very much alike the final project, with rich interactions and a mockup of the final layout.

 - Improved client communication.
-The client will be able to see his web or program working.
-He’ll understand the links, the effects, and will make his changes before coding phase.
+The client will be able to see his web or software working.
+He’ll understand the links, the effects, and will make his changes before the coding phase.

 - Communication through demonstration means that every specification will be clearer, leading to a smoother coding phase.

 - Dump the poor ideas before.
-It’s better to lose an hour creating a prototype of that functionality than loose a week coding something that won’t get to the final project.
+It’s better to lose an hour prototyping a functionality than lose a week coding something that won’t get to the final project phase.

 - Simplified implementation.
 When everyone knows what to do, and everything’s well documented, the final phases go easy and smooth.

 Not a long time ago, when people asked for a layout of anything printed, they received something drawn, painted with ink, glued, copied and pasted with scissors and several other objects.
-Then came digital desktop, which changed forever graphic design.
-Now, before buying a great project, you see a mockup of the printed version, with almost final quality of colours, shape, etc.
+Then came digital desktop, which changed graphic design for good.
+Now, before buying a great project, you are able to see a mockup of the printed version, with almost the final quality of colors, shape, etc.

 Why selling a website with a static page?

-We know coding can be hard, and much more for applications, but that can be simulated to near-real experience nowadays.
+We know that coding can be hard, and much more for applications, but nowadays it’s possible to simulate near-real experiences.

-You have to build one car to test, then mass produce it
+You have to build one car to test it, then mass produce it

-That can now happen to websites and programs.
+This can now happen with websites and software.